huyitgit/huyitgit/README.md

         It's about facing various challenges that make our existence fascinating and vibrant.
         Having a companion on this journey would be absolutely wonderful.

 “📫 How to reach me : Email: nghoanganhhuyhctp@gmail.com
-“🌟 Pronouns: He/Him”
+“🌟 Pronouns: He/Him

-“⚡ Fun Fact: I can recite the entire Python Zen while juggling three rubber ducks!”
+"⚡ Fun Fact: I can recite the entire Python Zen while juggling three rubber ducks!

 <!---
 huyitgit/huyitgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.